raiden-network/raiden/docs/proxies.rst

 Sometimes precondition checks are impossible because the specified block is too old (pruned in the Ethereum client).
 In this case, the precondition check can be skipped.

+When you implement a new method of a proxy, consider refusing the string ``"latest"`` as the block identifier.
+Usually passing ``"latest"`` as a block identifier to a proxy method poses a possibility of ``BrokenPreconditionError``.
+The method can raise a ``ValueError`` when ``"latest"`` is passed as the block identifier.
+Or, you might want to introduce a new type so that ``mypy`` complains against using ``"latest"`` as the block identifier.

+Mind the number of RPC calls you are making.
+Instead of fetching a block number and then the block hash, there is usually a way to get the whole block in a single RPC call.
+When you post multiple RPC calls, you introduce more race conditions and performance bottlenecks.